atelanuj/DevOps_notes/README.md

 ## User Authentication in k8s cluster

+- To Create a user in Kubernetes you need to create a `User.crt` and `User.key` and add it in the Kubernetes `Kubeconfig` file
+- `User.crt` file must be signed by Kubernetes `CA authority`.
 - User access the k8s cluster:
   - Admins
   - Developers
   - End users
   - bots
 - K8s connot manage the Users natively
   - hence you cannot create or list user in k8s
 - k8s relies on external user managment service like `LDAP`